-Hi Folks, Here is a list of suggestions you may want to get for your new puppy, and a list of tips to help you!!!
-FROM Shady Acre Kennels PUPPY NEEDS LIST: You will need and can get everything at one time at PetsMart or Petco:
+Hi Folks, We put together a list of suggestions you may want to get for your new puppy!
+You can find all items at PetsMart or Petco:

-4. harness - better than a collar for walking, but does need to fit to him/her right (You can take him/her into Petsmart after all vaccines!)
+4. Harness - better than a collar for walking, but does need to fit right.

 5. 2 bowls for food and water